GoPro for Snorkeling? – Our Recommendations and Tips

-GoPro currently produces three models.
-The new Hero10 Black, Hero9 Black and the Hero8 Black.
-They also have a 360 degree camera called the Max that can be ignored for snorkeling.
+GoPro currently produces only two models that might be suitable for snorkeling.
+The brand new Hero 11 Black, and the Hero10 Black.
+They also have a Hero11 mini, and a 360 degree camera that both can be ignored for snorkeling.

-Another great new feature on the Hero10 for snorkelers is a new hydrophobic coating on the lens, that appears to work well at keeping water drops from clinging to it.
+Both cameras have a hydrophobic coating on the lens, that appears to work well at keeping water drops from clinging to it.
 So when you pop your camera out of the water to take a picture above the water, you should have less water drops on your screen.

-Another really nice feature of the Hero10 is the ability to download video and pictures to your computer or phone using a cable, instead of only by WIFI or SD card removal.
+Both cameras provide the ability to download video and pictures to your computer or phone using a cable, instead of only by WiFi or SD card removal.

-The camera is waterproof down to 33 feet without a housing, and retains the flaps that fold down on the bottom for attaching handles and sticks, so you don't need a separate housing to attach things.
-But the housing for the Hero9 should work on the Hero10 for more depth and physical protection (read more below).
+Both cameras are waterproof down to 33 feet without a housing, and they have the flaps that fold down on the bottom for attaching handles and sticks, so you don’t need a separate housing to attach things.
+You can also buy a waterproof housing for more protection.

 GoPro Hero10 Black Important Features

 - Better front live preview screen